-Have you ever caught yourself star gazing, wondering what lies beyond this wonderful planet of ours?
+Have you ever caught yourself star gazing, wondering what lies beyond this extraordinary planet of ours?

-To watch the stars you need the clearest of skies.
-Light pollution is the enemy of star viewing — the more light the blurrier the stars.
+The best stargazing requires the clearest of skies.
+Light pollution is the enemy of star viewing — the more light polluting sky, the fewer stars you see.

 Above most crowded cities, you’re lucky if you see the sky at night.
-Most times you’re trying to break through the haze.
-But some countries thrive on clear skies that attract star gazing tourism.
+Most of the time, you’re just trying to break through the haze.
+But some countries that thrive on clear skies are beginning to attract star gazing tourists.

 Take the Andean foothills of northern Chile, in South America, where astronomers gather for some of the planet’s best star viewing.
 The Observatorio Cerro Mamalluca attracts visitors from around the world and is open to the public.